 Something to look out for when you buy

-Not all manuka honeys are the same and if you’re looking for a more potent blend with a high anti-bacterial strength, you need to search for the honey’s Unique Manuka Factor (UMF) which will range from 10-25.
+Not all manuka honys are the same and if you’re looking for a more potent blend and a high anti-bacterial strength, you need to search for the honey’s Unique Manuka Factor (UMF) which will range from 10-25.
 This is how honey-makers grade the manuka levels.
 The higher the rating, the stronger the honey and normally the more expensive.

 A few ways to take it

 - Straight out of the jar – Some people will just take a clean spoonful of it and eat it like that as part of their daily vitamin routine.

 - In a warm drink – a good winter option is to mix a couple of spoonfuls into a cup of warm water (not boiling as this will strip it of its enzymes).